BS in Deaf Studies

 - Planning and implementing at least three Deaf Studies events per academic year.
 Roles, responsibilities, and overall activities will be monitored and evaluated by Deaf Studies faculty using clearly articulated guidelines.

-All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements can be satisfied through coursework in and beyond the major and, in some cases, through cocurricular activities.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
 Students majoring in Deaf Studies will ordinarily, through coursework taken in the Boston University Wheelock College of Education & Human Development, satisfy BU Hub requirements in Diversity, Civic Engagement, and Global Citizenship; Communication; and some elements of the Intellectual Toolkit.
 Additional requirements may be satisfied through required Arts & Sciences coursework, and it is important that students keep Hub requirements in mind when selecting these courses.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Core courses detailing the history, education, literature, and language of the Deaf will be taught by both Deaf and hearing faculty and will be conducted in American Sign Language.
 (American Sign Language courses are required prior to entering advanced core courses in the Deaf Studies program.)
 Students will participate in field experiences, enabling them to put into practice knowledge gained through academic courses.
 Competence in American Sign Language (the language of the Deaf) is fundamental to gaining an in-depth understanding of the Deaf community, and is a requirement of the program.